Amiineh/image-generator-api/ReadMe.md

 - `"/jobs/status/{job_id}"`: get the status of a job
 - `"/job_queue/status"`: returns information about all jobs in the queue

+## Inputs and Outputs
+All of the input and output fields of the original fal Wan 2.2 are implemented as in: [https://fal.ai/models/fal-ai/wan/v2.2-a14b/image-to-image/api](https://fal.ai/models/fal-ai/wan/v2.2-a14b/image-to-image/api)

+Input and output images are downloaded and uploaded to fal before exposing to the Wan (fal) api and before returning the result to client.

 ## Retry Mechanism
 For reliability, in case the api server is down for different times, an execution queue is implemented.
 Each incoming request is saved as a job in the queue with input parameters and capability (t2i or i2i).